koskenni/pytwolc/docs/glossary.rst

    transition
      :term:`FSMs <FSM>` and :term:`FSTs <FST>` have transitions which tell to which state the machine must move according to the :term:`input symbol` that is currently being processed.
 In a :term:`FST`, the transition also gives the possible :term:`output symbol`.

+   word form
+     A possibly inflected form of a lexeme.
+A word form is a string of phonemes or letters.
+A word form might have several occurrences (sometimes called word *tokens*) in a text.
+In some statistical contexts, word_forms are called word *types* or just types.

    zero
      A placeholder which indicates that in some other allomorphs there is some phoneme in this position.
 By inserting zeros, one makes the allomorphs same length.
 Zero is not a morphophoneme and it never occurs in morphophonemic representations.
 The zero is not an :term:`epsilon`.